-- A. Contractor shall abide by all permit stipulations and requirements, including but not necessarily limited to BIA and Navajo Nation environmental and archaeological stipulations, utility pipeline encroachment agreements, McKinley County, and BIA-NRO Department of Transportation road crossing permits, regardless of whether such permits are obtained by the Owner, Engineer or Contractor. - 1.
-Navajo Nation's environmental and cultural stipulations for the pipeline is provided in Appendix C. Encroachment agreements are provided in Appendix D. Road permits, if obtained by the Owner or Engineer, are included in Appendix E. Contractor shall comply with all of these stipulations, terms and conditions.
+- A. Contractor shall abide by all permit stipulations and requirements, including but not necessarily limited to Bureau of Indian Affairs (BIA) and Navajo Nation environmental and archaeological stipulations, utility pipeline encroachment agreements, San Juan County, and BIA-NRO Department of Transportation road crossing permits, regardless of whether such permits are obtained by the Owner, Engineer or Contractor. - 1.
+Navajo Nation's environmental and cultural stipulations for the pipeline is provided in Appendix C. Road permits, if obtained by the Owner or Engineer, are included in Appendix C. Contractor shall comply with all of these stipulations, terms and conditions.
 Said compliance shall be considered incidental to the cost of the project. - B. It is the Contractor's responsibility to apply for and obtain all permits required for the Work that have not already been obtained by the Owner or Engineer.
 No additional compensation will be provided for obtaining permits and all costs will be considered incidental to the Project.
 It is anticipated the Contractor will need to obtain, at a minimum, a Low Threat